Reasons Why We Store Food

 EMP or CME Event

 EMP: An electromagnetic pulse, either weaponized (EMP nuke) or a natural event (massive solar flare and CME, coronal mass ejection).
 These events could badly damage or destroy parts of (or all of) the electric power grid.
 Anything electronic.
-We could be sent back to the stone age, and most will not survive it.
+We could be sent back to the Stone Age, and most will not survive it.
 This is a worst case scenario, but worth mentioning.

 [ Read: Solar SuperStorm 1859 ‘Carrington Event’ – In the Blink of an Eye ]

-Food Storage = Personal Security
+Food Storage Equals Personal Security

 A commenter on the blog said, “I went to observe my local super market 8 hours after the Hurricane had passed.
 There was definitely a lot of people panic buying.
 If there is a run on Food you do not want to be anywhere near the masses of people that’s for sure.”